Tag: Childhood

 Become Family

-At this stage, you’re more than friends—you’re family.
+At this stage, you’re more than friends, you’re family.
 Even if you don’t talk for months, you’re still each other’s go-to person.
 There’s no ego, just love and trust.

 Be There for Each Other

-Help with tasks they’d usually ask family to do—taking them to the hospital, helping with groceries, or caring for their pets, kids, or plants.
+Help with tasks they’d usually ask family to do, taking them to the hospital, helping with groceries, or caring for their pets, kids, or plants.
 But only do what you’re comfortable with.
 For example, if they’re moving, offer to help pack or bring snacks for the team.
-Never promise something out of your comfort zone, but also sometimes you do have to step out of your comfort zone if your friend is struggling.
-It’s a fine balance between being a helpful friend and taking care of yourself in the process.

 Be Transparent

 If you ever criticize them in front of others, make sure it’s something you’d say to their face too.
 Honesty and transparency are key.
 For example, if you joke about their habits in a group, make sure they’re okay with it.
-Shaming your friend is never a sign of intimacy.
-But a fun banter which you know your friend will be okay with is always a good idea.
-Humor is what keeps the friendship stronger.

 Stay Connected Across Distances